This site exists to make Parkinson’s easier to understand in real life.

 Think of it as what you wish you knew before anyone ever said the word “Parkinson’s.”

-We’re not here to replace other Parkinson’s resources
+We’re not here to replace other PD resources

 Organizations like Michael J. Fox Foundation, Davis Phinney Foundation, Mayo Clinic, Cleveland Clinic, and the Parkinson’s Foundation provide essential research, clinical guidance, and treatment information.
 Their work has driven global recognition of Parkinson’s Disease and continues to advance care in meaningful, measurable ways.